-Interactions among the residents of Millionaire's Row had a direct effect on our history

-Residents working together as members of The Metropolitan Building Company helped to develop downtown Seattle.
-The Metropolitan Building Company owned a lease from the University of Washington to develop ten acres of prime downtown Seattle real estate, referred to as The Metropolitan Tract, which included the former location of its campus.
-This company was a major force of downtown development, producing the Cobb Building, the Skinner Building, the White Building, the Stuart Building, the Fifth Avenue Theatre, the Metropolitan Theater, the Olympic Hotel, and more.
+All of the residents of Millionaire's Row made a profound impact on the economic, civic, social and political development of Seattle.
+Many of the original residents were members of The Metropolitan Building Company which helped to develop downtown Seattle at the turn-of-the-twentieth century.
+The Company owned a lease from the University of Washington to develop ten acres of prime downtown Seattle real estate, referred to as The Metropolitan Tract, which included the former location of its campus.
+Together they were a major force of downtown development, producing the Cobb Building, the Skinner Building, the White Building, the Stuart Building, the Fifth Avenue Theatre, the Metropolitan Theater, the Olympic Hotel, and more.
 Their building projects were on a huge scale.
-In 1916, Bagley wrote that the Metropolitan Building Company may very well have built more frontage in the city of Seattle than any other entity.
+In 1916, historian Clarence Bagley wrote that the Metropolitan Building Company may very well have built more frontage in the city of Seattle than any other entity.
+14

-This company was formed by Chester F. White (one of the residents of the street), together with J. F. Douglas.
+The company was formed by Chester F. White (one of the residents of the 14th Street), together with J. F. Douglas.
 White served as the initial president of the company.
 However, other residents of Millionaire's Row: Charles Cobb, Elbridge A. Stuart, and David E. Skinner also served as later presidents.
 Thomas Bordeaux, another resident, was a stockholder.
 The Company bought the rights to develop the University Tract from James A. Moore (yet, another resident) who had acquired the original lease.
 That makes six residents that were involved in some way with the Metropolitan Building Company, and together had a profound affect on how Seattle looks today.

-In the first decade of the 20th Century, the railroads were gaining a great deal of power, and they announced a 20%-25% increase in the freight rates for lumber to the East Coast and Central West.
+In addition to the formation of the Metropolitan Building Company, another effort by many of the neighbors was to combat the railroad magnets, whom lived in a different area of the city.
+In the first decade of the 20^{th} Century, the railroads were gaining a great deal of power, and they announced a 20%-25% increase in the freight rates for lumber to the East Coast and Central West.
 This would have a devastating effect on the logging industry and the Puget Sound economy.
-Chester F. White, a resident of this street, took the impetus to organize lumber owners with properties exceeding \$100 million to fight the railroads.
-With so much of the region's lumber wealth controlled by 14th Avenue East residents, he must have coordinated this effort in part with his neighbors.
+Chester F. White, a resident of 14^{th} Street, took the impetus to organize lumber owners with properties exceeding \$100 million to fight the railroads.
+Many of these individuals were his neighbors on Millionaires Row.
 The group was successful, and the freight increase undone.
-In all likelihood, other decisions regarding Puget Sound's lumber companies - cooperation and competition both - were hatched on 14th Avenue East.
+In all likelihood, other decisions regarding Puget Sound's lumber companies - cooperation and competition both - were hatched on 14^{th} Avenue East.